-- Landowner consent: The Bredenkamp Familie Trust (TMP 2131/1992) has provided consent - Available access: The site can be accessed from the R64, using existing secondary roads viz. the 31999.
+- Size: 223ha development footprint area required - Landowner consent: The Bredenkamp Familie Trust (TMP 2131/1992) has provided consent - Available access: The site can be accessed from the R64, using existing secondary roads viz. the 31999.
 However, additional access roads will have to be established on site. - Locality to nearest tie-in to the national electricity grid: The Eskom (Perseus) electricity sub-station is approximately 3,5km south of the site for easy connectivity. - Topography: The proposed site is located on an almost level area.
 With a small hill towards the south west but this area is a no-go area due to the Acacia spp. present. - Agricultural Potential: Refer to Appendix G4 (Soil, Land Use and Agricultural Potential Survey).
 The site has a low dryland cropping agricultural potential more suited to grazing. - Biodiversity: The dominant vegetation type found on Visserspan Farm No. 40 is Vaal-Vet Sandy Grassland, an endangered (A1) vegetation type (Government Gazette, 2011).
 The proposed development would result in a high local loss of this vegetation type (habitat) and loss of ecological functionality.
 Mitigation options are minimal to zero and the impact at a local scale is thus High Negative.
 However, since the Vaal-Vet Sandy Grassland is an extensive system and not confined to Visserspan, the cumulative impact would be Low Negative and loss of resources would be low, particularly when considering the grazing and other pressures the land is subject to.
 Owing to the widespread occurrence of the principal vegetation type, Vaal-Vet Sandy Grassland, the botanical specialist holds the view that Vaal-Vet Sandy Grassland is not sensitive at Visserspan.
 The classification of areas as CBAs and ESAs on the farm was also questioned and it was stated that the ESAs and degraded areas are incorrectly mapped.
-Consequently, the development of the Solar PV Project 1 at Visserspan is supported from a botanical (vegetation) perspective. - Freshwater: There are no watercourses on the proposed development site for Visserspan Solar PV Facility - Project 4. - Archaeological: No objections on archaeological grounds to the proposed development being authorised.
-Refer to Appendix G3a. - Palaeontological: No objections on archaeological grounds to the proposed development being authorised.
-Refer to Appendix G3b. - Visual: The proposed site is situated in a rural area with some natural trees and cultivated alien invasive (Eucalyptus spp.) trees.
+Even though the grassland on the proposed site is of a good condition, this could simply be due to the fact that the area was 'rested' for the past year (pers. comm.
+Visserspan Farm Manager).
+Consequently, the development of the Solar PV Project 1 at Visserspan is supported from a botanical (vegetation) perspective.

+- Freshwater: According to the freshwater specialist, there are no watercourses on the proposed development site for Visserspan Solar PV Facility Project 2. - Archaeological: No objections on archaeological grounds to the proposed development being authorised.
+Appendices E6 (Comments from SAHRA) and G3a (Archaeological Impact Assessment). - Palaeontological: No objections on archaeological grounds to the proposed development being authorised.
+Appendices E6 (Comments from SAHRA) and to Appendix G3b. - Visual: The proposed site is situated in a rural area with some natural trees and cultivated alien invasive (Eucalyptus spp.) trees.
 The area displays a rural character with low intensity farming, game farming and natural around further east on the farm.
 The Eskom (Perseus) substation is in close proximity to the site and an HV power line servitude runs to the east of the Farm Visserspan No. 40 towards Perseus substation in the south.
 Due to the topography, slope of land and the lower height (maximum of 3m above ground level), the overall visual impact has been rated as low.
 Refer to the Visual Impact Assessment (as per Appendix G3c) and particularly the simulated pictures of the proposed development on site as viewed from different view receptors.